This blog post has laid out the importance of color in an inclusive web design and how it can be applied to various aspects of the design.

 - Designing with Accessibility in Mind

-- Benefits of Color Accessibility
+- What are the 8 Benefits of Color Contrast Accessibility?

 Understanding Color Accessibility